St.Francis Xavier

 SE Cathedral

-This SE cathedral is the largest in Asia was built to show case the grandiose wealth, power and fame of the Portuguese by the Portuguese Viceroy Redondo.
+This SE cathedral is the largest in Asia and was built to show case the grandiose wealth, power and fame of the Portuguese by the Portuguese Viceroy Redondo.
 The church construction was started in 1564 and it took 80 years to complete for consecration.

 The structure is oblong on the plan, but the interior is shaped like a cruciform whereas the exterior is Tuscan.
 The interior is of Corinthian style of architecture.
 The belfry on the southern side of the facade has a Golden Bell which can be heard all over Goa.
 This church has six altars and nine chapels: